huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Spotlight Effect.md

 * _No one cares_ if my belt doesn't match my shoes when I attend this party.
 * _No one cares_ about the driver of Lamborghini, but they want to be the driver of Lamborghini.

+## Nobody cares.

+When you're winning, when everything is going well, when you're crushing it, nobody cares.
+When you're losing, when everything is falling flat, when you're down and out, nobody cares.

 ---

 There are two big mistakes in life: